 Preparing for a Kidney Transplant

 If a transplant is a good choice for your child, a donor kidney will be needed.
-In some cases, donor kidneys come from a close relative or friend who has the same type blood and tissue and whose organs are similar in size to the child's.
+In some cases, donor kidneys come from a close relative or friend who has the same blood and tissue types and whose organs are similar in size to the child's.
 If a living donor can't be found, your child's name will be added to a waiting list until a suitable kidney from a non-living donor is found.